szabgab/slides/mobile/javascript.md

 ## Global Scope
 {id: global-scope}

 ![](examples/javascript/global_scope.js)

-Having <emp>var</emp> in the body of the code, in the global scope does not matter.
+Having `var` in the body of the code, in the global scope does not matter.
 It is the same variable all over, but having it inside a function will restrict the scope of that variable.

 ![](examples/javascript/global_scope_var.js)

 ## Local Scope
 {id: local-scope}

 ![](examples/javascript/local_scope_var.js)
 ![](examples/javascript/local_scope_var_var.js)

 ## Objects
 {id: javascrip-objects}

 ![](examples/javascript/objects.js)

 ## Objects - more
 {id: javascrip-objects-more}

 ![](examples/javascript/objects_more.js)

 ## Objects - deep
 {id: javascrip-objects-deep}

 ![](examples/javascript/objects_deep.js)

 ## Arrays
 {id: javascrip-array}

 ![](examples/javascript/array.js)